zen25/nilva/doc/implementation_notes.md

 5. There can be at most 1 Leader per term.
 Multiple candidates are possible
 6. There can be at most N candidates during election where N is number of nodes in the cluster.
 This can happen when each node is isolated from the rest.
+7. A server can vote only once per term.

 ---